 In other words, you’re trying to figure out the role your product or service plays in your customer’s life.
 This requires you to go below your company’s surface.
 For example, a clothing company might seem to have one central purpose: making clothing.
-But maybe the clothing is very unique because it’s made for a specific type of person.
-Maybe the clothing is the maker’s way of inspiring customers to embrace their individuality.
+But maybe the clothing is unique because it’s made for a specific type of person.
+Perhaps the clothing is the maker’s way of inspiring customers to embrace their individuality.
 If this brand didn’t exist, their customers would likely have to wear the same clothing as everybody else.
-Thus, the brand’s existence shows their unique customers that they are not alone.
+Thus, the brand’s existence shows its unique customers that they are not alone.

 If you’re having trouble identifying the deeper values you provide, ask your customers why they are grateful for your business.
 You can ask this exact question in a survey and compare the answers to the content of your most successful social media posts.

-2. Who is Your Target Customer?
+2. Who Is Your Target Customer?